-Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety, or the safety of others; or suffer substantial emotional distress.
-For the purposes of this definition:
+Stalking is prohibited.
+Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

-- (1) Course of conduct means two or more acts, including, but not limited to, acts in which the Respondent directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - (2) Reasonable person means a reasonable person under similar circumstances and with similar identities to the Complainant. - (3) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.
+- (1) Fear for the person's safety or the safety of others; or - (2) Suffer substantial emotional distress. - (3) For the purposes of this definition: - (a) Course of conduct means two or more acts, including, but not limited to, acts in which one person directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about another person, or interferes with another person's property. - (b) Reasonable person means a reasonable person under similar circumstances to the Complainant. - (c) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily require medical or other professional treatment or counseling.